tylim88/FireSword/README.md

 		Filter Firestore and RTDB Unknown Keys Or Keys With Incorrect Data Types Recursively, Support All Field Values And Special Data Types.
 </div>

+Some time our API data requirement is less strict, we **do not** want to reject the whole data just because:

+1. some members(properties) are missing
+2. some pieces is incorrect
+3. there are extra members, and we don't want to save them into database

+This is where filtering come in handy.

 ## Installation

 ```bash